douglasgreen/outlines/computing/computer_science/algorithms.md

 ## Machine Learning Algorithms

 Machine Learning (ML) is a field of artificial intelligence that focuses on building systems that can learn from and make decisions based on data.
 ML algorithms are broadly categorized into supervised and unsupervised learning, each with its unique methodologies and applications.
-Let\'s delve into these categories and explore some specific types of ML algorithms.
+Let's delve into these categories and explore some specific types of ML algorithms.

 ### Supervised vs. Unsupervised Learning